 In one of the final battles of Kingdom Hearts II, Xemnas, the game's Big Bad and the leader of Organization XIII, will use the weapons of all his defeated subordinates in his Armored Controller mode.

-On the X Series we also have Lumine, who has the ability to use all the previous mavericks Desperation Attacks at any moment, it also works as Final Exam Boss, since if you are not bully upgraded most of those atacks are One-Hit Kill on you, so better make sure you remember how to dodge all of them.
+In the X series, we also have Lumine, who has the ability to use all the previous mavericks Desperation Attacks at any moment, it also works as Final Exam Boss, since if you are not bully upgraded most of those attacks are One-Hit Kill on you, so better make sure you remember how to dodge all of them.

 Salamander, the final boss of Martial Champion, has a moveset that consists entirely of special moves from the playable characters.

-Asura the Destructor from Asuras Wrath uses the Karma Fortresses Mantra Reactor, which contains the mantra of all 8 Gaurdian Generals, which allows Asura to become this form.
-It's bigger than the planet earth itself, and he can move at Multiple times the Speed of Light through outerspace.
+Asura's Wrath has Asura the Destructor, who uses the Karma Fortresses Mantra Reactor, which contains the mantra of all 8 Gaurdian Generals, which allows Asura to become this form.
+It's bigger than the planet Gaea itself, and he can move at multiple times the speed of light through outer space.

 Nanashi from Earthsong has the ability to use anyone else's soulstone powers if she can get her hands on a bit of their planet's element.